ropensci/roweb/_drafts/2015-05-20-database-interfaces.md

 There are many different ERDDAP servers, see the function `servers()` for help.

-More information on ERDDAP: []()
+More information on ERDDAP: [http://upwell.pfeg.noaa.gov/erddap/information.html](http://upwell.pfeg.noaa.gov/erddap/information.html)

 ## ckanr

 [ckanr](https://github.com/ropensci/ckanr) - A general purpose R client for any CKAN server.

 [CKAN](http://ckan.org/) is similar to ERDDAP in being an open source system to store and provide data via web services (and web interface, but we don't need that here).
-CKAN bills themself as a _open-source data portal platform_.
+CKAN bills itself as an _open-source data portal platform_.

 ```r